Road Closures Near 801 Broadway Parking Garage

 James A. Ferguson Emerging Infectious Diseases Fellowship Program

-The program begins May 26, 2014 with an orientation at Kennedy Krieger Institute in Baltimore, MD that focuses on research design, infectious diseases, urban health issues, and other health equity topics.
-(Students assigned to CDC will have an orientation in Atlanta on Thursday and Friday of the first week.)
-During the remaining 8 weeks of the program, students receive mentored research and professional development experiences at the CDC in Atlanta, GA or in Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, or the Maryland Department of Health and Mental Hygiene (DHMH).
+The program begins May 25, 2015 with an orientation at Kennedy Krieger Institute in Baltimore, MD that focuses on research design, infectious diseases, urban health issues, and other health equity topics.
+(Fellows assigned to CDC will have an orientation in Atlanta on Thursday and Friday of the first week.)
+During the remaining 8 weeks of the program, fellows receive mentored research and professional development experiences at the CDC in Atlanta, GA or in Baltimore at Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, or the Maryland Department of Health and Mental Hygiene (DHMH).
 The Ferguson Fellowship is contingent on federal funding.

 Kennedy Krieger Institute, Johns Hopkins Medical Institutions, Bloomberg School of Public Health, Maryland Department of Health, and Bureau of Prisons (Baltimore MD and Washington DC) offers a clinical, state, and community-based research externship.
 Fellows work with research mentors on projects related to infectious diseases treatment, prevention, and epidemiology.
 Fellows located at the Baltimore, MD site may participate in clinical and community experiences.
 Fellows may receive training in the conduct of community-based participatory research, which engages communities that are currently underserved by the healthcare system.
 Fellows may also rotate through clinical experiences related to infectious diseases and public health, attend clinical rounds, and/or work with DHMH.